JohnTerragnoli/ECE281_CE2/README.md

 The graphical results can be seen here: ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_CE2/master/decoder_behavioral_testbench_snapchat.PNG "Behavioral Design Results")

+#Analysis 2:
 It is self evident that this picture is the same as the results from the structural design test.
+The pictures look the same!!
+This means that although one program used structural design and the other used behavioral, they still function the same.
+This will come in handy later on when designs become more complicated.
+Structural designs can be used to save and reuse in tight spots large amounts of code.
+This is probably how computers are made!

+#**Documentation**
+C3C Her recommended that I look over my code and ensure that I did not accidentally replace a 0 with a O.  He was right!!
+That's why my code wasn't compiling correctly.